Skip to content

 What is Delrin®?

-Delrin® is the brand name for polyoxymethylene (POM), also commonly referred to as acetal, and is a popular material for injection molding and machining.
+Delrin® is a DuPont resin brand name for polyoxymethylene (POM), also commonly referred to as an acetal homopolymer, and is a popular material for machining.
 It’s a semi-crystalline engineering-grade thermoplastic that offers superior dimensional stability, high strength, wide operating temperature range, and low friction.
 Delrin’s many valuable properties make it a perfect material for creating highly durable and precision-based components.

 An Expert is just around the corner.